Respiratory Therapy

 2. Program applications will be reviewed for completion of program admission requirements.
 Written notification of program acceptance status will be sent to each applicant via information supplied on the program application.

 3. Following acceptance into the program, students must respond confirming their intent to enroll by using the internet link provided on their letter, by the deadline indicated on the letter.
-A student who fails to respond will forfeit his/her place in the class
+A student who fails to respond will forfeit his/her place in the class.

 4. All other factors being equal, applicants will be ranked by ACT score to determine admission if there are more applicants than can be accepted.